ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    SPP is currently only available for specific physics schemes used in the RAP/HRRR physics suite.
 Users need to be aware of which :term:`SDF` is chosen when turning this option on.
 Of the four supported physics suites, the full set of parameterizations can only be used with the ``FV3_HRRR`` option for ``CCPP_PHYS_SUITE``.

 ``DO_SPP``: (Default: false)
    Flag to turn SPP on or off.
 SPP perturbs parameters or variables with unknown or uncertain magnitudes within the physics code based on ranges provided by physics experts.
+Valid values: ``True`` | ``False``

 ``ISEED_SPP``: (Default: [ 4, 5, 6, 7, 8 ] )
    Seed for setting the random number sequence for the perturbation pattern.